The structure of a Students' Union differs to a 'typical' organisation but fundamentally we are here for our students:

 We want students to have the final say on any decision, including being able to hold their officers to account.
 That's why we have Student Council, a body of Course Reps and elected students to hold their officers to account and pass SU policy on the behalf of their course.

 The SU is headed by 4 Student Trustees and 4 External Trustees.
 The Four Student Trustee is comprised of the two full-time sabbatical officers and two student trustees who are approved by Student Council.
 The external trustees are recruited to bring their own expertise and experience to the Board.
 They are also appointed in the same way as our Student Trustees, through Student Union Council.
+We currently have a vacancy for an External Trustee.

 Our Strategy was researched, designed and now implemented with student consultation.
 We identified the following themes by working with our students to shape our service provisions for them.